 Test Certificate of Proficiency to be submitted TOEIC L&R Official Score Certificate: Items mailed to your home, Digital Official Score Certificate.
 Items printed at home are not acceptable.
 However, Items printed at home that can be identified by the QR code may be submitted.
 TOEFL (iBT) Test Taker Score Report: Items mailed to your home.
 Items printed at home are not acceptable.
-TOEFL (iBT) Home Edition, Test Taker Score Report: Items mailed to your Paper Edition home.
-Items printed at home are not acceptable.
-IELTS (Academic Module) Test Report Form: Items mailed to your home. download and print out a PDF of the Test Report Form (Test Report Form for Candidates) from the Test Result Confirmation page and submit it.
+TOEFL (iBT) Home Edition, Test Taker Score Report: Items mailed to your home.
+Paper Edition Items printed at home are not acceptable.
+IELTS (Academic Module) Test Report Form: Items mailed to your home. ※If you have taken IELTS Online, please download and print out a PDF of the Test Report Form (Test Report Form for Candidates) from the Test Result Confirmation page and submit it.